claudiogiu/Topic-Modeling-LDA-Model-Serving/README.md

 **1.** **Configure the Environment File**

-- Initialize the environment configuration by copying the `.env.example` file:
+- Initialize the environment configuration by copying the `.env.example` file template into the project root as `.env`:

   ```bash
   mv .env.example .env
   ```

-- Assign valid values to all required variables inside `.env`.
+- Assign valid values to all required variables.

 **2.** **Execute the Pipeline with Makefile**